Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Never share with chatbots your passwords, passport numbers, ID cards, bank cards, addresses, phone numbers, real names and other personal data belonging to you, your company or your customers," he noted.

 Kaminsky also warned users not to upload documents to the chatbot.
-"This puts you at risk of leaking confidential data, intellectual property, or trade secrets like new product release dates or entire company payrolls," he explained.
+“This puts you at risk of leaking confidential data, intellectual property, or trade secrets, such as new product release dates or the payroll of an entire company,” he explained.

 Kaspersky experts explain that personal data sent to AI chatbots can easily be exposed in many ways.
 For example, ChatGPT will automatically save conversations to train new versions.